elipousson/old_website/_notes/williams_politics_2004.md

 "The uprisings revealed poor people's frustration and fear and their desires to attack exploitation and obtain consumer goods."

-February 1968, Walter Lively warned "whire decisions markets that they had to":
+February 1968, Walter Lively warned "white decisions makers that they had to":

 > give colored citizens a stake in what America is before ghetto dwellers could see a chance to accomplish their goals without violence.

 Lively, "in the midst of the rebellions... argued that the 'completely spontaneous' urban uprisings indicated"

-> that an overwhelming portion of the black community of this city do not want the white man to contiue his economic colonization of our people.
+> that an overwhelming portion of the black community of this city do not want the white man to continue his economic colonization of our people.

 p.
 198-199